 For signalling test cases, the mapping of MFBI frequency ranges to NR test frequencies are as follows: Low Range (NRf1), Mid Range (NRf2) and High Range (NRf3).

-The test frequencies, subcarrier spacing, default channel bandwidth, SS/PBCH block and CORESET#0 parameters for signalling are specified in Table 6.2.3.5-1.
+The test frequencies, subcarrier spacing, default channel bandwidth, SS/PBCH block and CORESET#0 parameters for signalling are specified in Table 6.2.3.5-1 and Table 6.2.3.5-1A(for RedCap UE).